bogongroverchalet/website/_articles/2017-8-8-visiting-in-winter.md

 ### 2025 Early bird (before March 31)

+**Special for 2025: $50 discount to Rovers under the age of 19 as at 1st October 2025!
+Help us spread the word!**

  - Current Rover $425
  - Scout Movement Member $530
  - Non Movement Member (i.e. everyone else) $625